Troop carriers enter east Ukraine town bearing Russian, separatist flags

 The men on top of the troop carriers, some of whom were masked, were armed with Kalashnikov rifles, grenade launchers, knives and pistols.

-The convoy came in from the direction of Kramatorsk, 15 kilometers (six miles) to the south, where Ukrainian airborne troops on Tuesday secured control over a military airfield.
+The convoy came in from the direction of Kramatorsk, 15 kilometres (six miles) to the south, where Ukrainian airborne troops on Tuesday secured control over a military airfield.

 The armed men waved to people as they drove into the town where separatists occupy several buildings including the police headquarters and the offices of the state security service.